Lucaterre/spacyfishing/README.md

 * **Doc** extensions:

     ```
-   doc._.annotations :  Entity-Fishing API's raw response.
+   doc._.annotations  :  Entity-Fishing API's raw response (disambiguisation service using text or terms in query).
-   doc._.metadata    :  Raw information about request and response from the Entity-Fishing API.
+   doc._.metadata     :  Raw information about request and response from the Entity-Fishing API (disambiguisation service using text or terms in query).
    ```

 * **Span** extensions: